Safety and Quality

 The Standards provide a quality assurance mechanism that tests and provide sound evidence as to whether relevant systems are in place to ensure standards of safety and quality are met, as well as providing a framework that allows health services to realise aspirational or developmental goals.
 These cover 10 key areas.
 Click below to read about what you should know when you are a patient at GenesisCare.

 We are extremely proud to share our quarterly safety and quality results.
 Health quality and safety data is measured as the number of incidents per 1000 occasions of service.
 An occasion of service refers to any treatment or other service provided to out-patients in a health service facility.
 The incident rate for GenesisCare is less than 1 per 1000 occasions of service, demonstrating our commitment to risk management across our business

 Despite our very best efforts, there is always room for improvement as we strive to keep all incidents to zero.

 Preventing Falls and Harm from Falls

 The focus of this Standard is on prevention.
 GenesisCare has processes in place across the nation to keep our patients falls at zero.
-In the last quarter the number of falls (requiring intervention) was 6.
-This figure represents a rate of 0.16 falls per 1000 occasions of service.
-No patients suffered any harm from these falls and we continue to ensure we have education, reporting and actions plans in place to prevent falls.
+In the last quarter, the number of falls (requiring intervention) was 10.
+This figure represents a rate of 0.11 falls per 1000 occasions of service.
+During the last quarter, there was slight increase in the number of falls across the business.
+The rate is very low and most falls occur outside our facilities in the car parks.
+We continue to ensure we have education, reporting and action plans in place to prevent falls.